 School boosters and interventions sessions are also offered based on pupil attainment where it is deemed that a child would benefit from these sessions.
-Mentoring sessions to support children on a 1:1 basis.
+Mentoring sessions to support children on a 1:1 basis with Kelly Cranston from Life in Community.